brickhellen/teahook/README.md

-teahook is a discord hook to send messages in webhooks and stuff ig its in v1 lol
+teahook is a discord hook to send messages in webhooks please do not nuke servers with this shit if you do, do not blame me for it